Welcome

 What makes it even harder is being an immigrant mum.
 I’m Brazilian, living here in Australia, married to my wonderful husband Nalen, who comes from a more traditional, conservative family.
 Sometimes I feel like my ideas clash with the expectations around me.
 My heart wants to raise Valentina with openness, independence, and new perspectives, but the voices around me often remind me of “how it’s always been done.”

-Trust yourself you are enought. even they say the opposite
+Trust yourself you are enough.
+Even they say the opposite

 Maybe some of these feelings come from pregnancy hormones.
 Maybe I am a little extra sensitive now.
 But I also know I’m not alone.